 There are many examples of aquatic or subaqueous burrows in the Tumblagooda Sandstone.
 A few of the more common types include:

-- Skolithos: a simple vertical or near vertical burrow that can be tens of centimetres in length, with some examples up to 2 metres long
+- Skolithos: a simple vertical or near vertical burrow that can be tens of centimetres in length, with some examples up to 2 m long

 - Heimdallia: forms intensely burrowed beds with a ‘can of worms’ appearance in tidal sandflat deposits

-- Aulichnites: a horizontal, gently meandering trail, possibly created by a marine snail crawling or grazing
+- Psammichnites: a horizontal, gently meandering trail, possibly created by a marine snail crawling or grazing

 - Tumblagoodichnus hockingi: a trace unique to the Tumblagooda Sandstone.
 A probable arthropod hunting burrow, named after GSWA geologist Roger Hocking — who discovered it during the first detailed study of the Tumblagooda Sandstone.